Westfield Topanga: Parking

 The Owensmouth Garage in the east entrance to the mall connects to Blaze Pizza, Nordstrom and Gyu-Kaku and in 2015, the 5th level became staff parking.
 Next to it is an additional parking lot that connects Target and Macy's.
 Facing Topanga Canyon Blvd., an additional enclosed parking lot is available which connects Red Robin, and Total Woman Gym and Spa.
-There is also a large outdoor parking lot available which connects to Level 2's Forever XXI and The Cheesecake Factory.
+There is also a large outdoor parking lot available which connects to Level 2's North Italia (formerly Forever XXI) and The Cheesecake Factory.
 The Village, across the street from Victory Blvd., has paid 90 minute parking facing Topanga Cyn.
 Blvd., and an enclosed 5 story parking structure with dedicated Costco (Mezzanine) parking along with 4 additional lots.
 Valet services are offered throughout both the Westfield Topanga and Village properties along with car detailing services.